-- Group headcount has increased in 2022 in order to execute on the business plan and enhance the control infrastructure; - Continued systems and infrastructure development to support underwriting.
+- Group headcount has increased in 2023 in order to execute on the business plan and enhance the control infrastructure; - Continued systems and infrastructure development to support underwriting; - Ongoing transition to a new main Group outsourcing partner.

-Both of these factors affect CES given its reliance on Group services.
+Each of these factors affect CES given its reliance on Group services.